sguox002/leetcode/backtracking.md

 - 1655	Distribute Repeating Integers    		40.0%	Hard
 each customer needs Q[i] same integers.
-- sort decreasing order (if the largest customer is not able to satisfy then fail)
+- sort decreasing order (if the largest customer is not able to satisfy then fail, which is a critical optimization here)
 - after customer is served, change the array and proceed to next customer. (subproblem)

 ```
     bool canDistribute(vector<int>& nums, vector<int>& quantity) {
         //you can have multiple choices to fulfill the orders